nextyfine-dev/node-downloader-manager/README.md

 ## 🤔 Why Use DownloadManager?

-`node-download-manager` is designed to simplify the process of downloading files in Node.js applications.
+`node-downloader-manager` is designed to simplify the process of downloading files in Node.js applications.
 It provides a robust and flexible API for handling downloads, with support for advanced features like streaming, concurrency control, and event-driven progress reporting.
 Whether you're building a CLI tool, a server-side application, or a desktop app, `DownloadManager` can help you manage downloads efficiently and effectively.

 ## 🤝 Contributing